openvinotoolkit/open_model_zoo/models/public/ssd_mobilenet_v2_coco/ssd_mobilenet_v2_coco.md

 The `ssd_mobilenet_v2_coco` model is a [Single-Shot multibox Detection (SSD)](https://arxiv.org/abs/1801.04381) network intended to perform object detection.
 The model has been trained from the Common Objects in Context (COCO) image dataset.

-The model input is a blob that consists of a single image of 1x3x300x300 in RGB order.
+The model input is a blob that consists of a single image of `1, 3, 300, 300` in `RGB` order.

 The model output is a typical vector containing the tracked object data, as previously described.
-Note that the "class_id" data is now significant and should be used to determine the classification for any detected object.
+Note that the `class_id` data is now significant and should be used to determine the classification for any detected object.

 ## Specification